-6.2 5.3 Non-availability of data: The investment professional Investment Professional must use reasonable efforts to obtain the required data, from the sources indicated above below.
+6.2 Non-availability of data: The Investment Professional must use reasonable efforts to obtain the required data, from the sources indicated below.
 If the data is not reasonably available, the Investment Professional should consider whether it is able to make reasonable assumptions in relation to the data.
 If the Investment Professional is able to make reasonable assumptions it should record the fact that data was not available from the identified data sources and shall explain the basis upon which its assumption has been made (for example, by reference to industry peers or sector averages).
-If no data is available from the identified data sources and shall explain the basis upon which its assumption the identified data sources and it is not possible to make a reasonable assumption, that fact shall be recorded instead of the quantitative data point.
+If no data is available from the identified data sources and it is not possible to make a reasonable assumption, that fact shall be recorded instead of the quantitative data point.

-5.4-Investment professionalsProfessionals may conclude, using their reasonable judgment, that a particular metricsustainability indicator is not commercially relevant to the assessment of a particular proposed investment, given the asset class of that proposed investment orfor example the proposed investment strategy.
-Where the investment professionalInvestment Professional reaches the conclusion that sustainability metrics are not relevant, that conclusion shall be recorded instead of the quantitative data point.
+Investment Professionals may conclude, using their reasonable judgment, that a particular sustainability indicator is not relevant to the assessment of a particular proposed investment, given for example the proposed investment strategy.
+Where the Investment Professional reaches the conclusion that sustainability metrics are not relevant, that conclusion shall be recorded instead of the quantitative data point.

-6.3 5.5 Recording the sustainability metrics: Having completed the diligence exercise, these data points must be recorded in the Investment Committee Paper.
-Recording the sustainability metrics: The AIFM's have developed decision trees for the investment critical sustainability items, to support the identification of material risks, consider potential impacts and any mitigation measures which might be required.
-Each of the investment critical sustainability status alongside "critical issue/action", "important issue/action" and "no current issue" within the investment committee report.
-Mitigation measures and associated capital expenditure are reported for all "critical issue/action" and "important issue/action".
+- 6.3 Recording the sustainability metrics: The AIFM's have developed decision trees for the investment critical sustainability items, to support the identification of material risks, consider potential impacts and any mitigation measures which might be required.
+Each of the investment critical sustainability items are allocated with a colour key priority status alongside "critical issue/action", "important issue/action" and "no current issue" within the investment committee report.
+Mitigation measures and associated capital expenditure are reported for all "critical issue/action" and "important issue/action". - 6.4 This diligence assessment then feeds into the investment phase, as outlined at section 7 of this policy, below.